jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 5.0.7 (2023/11/15) =
+* Update: Enhanced Carousel with the addition of a compact design, integrating navigation and captions internally for a more immersive experience.
+* Update: Refined Carousel captions style to enhance user immersion and engagement.
+* Fix: Resolved CSS typo for improved style consistency.
+* Fix: Addressed Carousel and Square component mounting visibility issues, ensuring seamless display across layouts.
+* Fix: Corrected nowrap settings for Dots and Thumbnails to enhance navigation.
+* Fix: Fixed an issue where carousel captions were not displaying in certain scenarios.
+* Fix: Addressed an issue with invisible captions to improve content visibility.
+* Fix: Implemented a workaround for initializing map sizes, enhancing layout adaptability.
+* Fix: Resolved warning issues in Horizontal layout on mobile devices for better user experience.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.0.6 (2023/10/23) =
 * Add: Initial implementation of Thumbnail Navigation for Carousel.
 * Add: "Scroll Warning" feature for Horizontal layout.